Lighthouse says 100. Reality says 60.

 With exported code you control

-• Full meta tag control per page
+• Full per-page meta and title control

-• Custom JSON-LD schema markup
+• Custom JSON-LD schema on every page

 • Complete robots.txt customization